epic-open-source/seismometer/docs/development/index.rst

 -  Enhancements to ``seismometer`` undergo thorough scrutiny by maintainers.

-Contributors must agree to our contributor licensing agreement, and your request will undergo internal review to determine if the request is palatable and high-quality.
+Contributors must agree to our contributor license agreement, and your request will undergo internal review to determine if the request is palatable and high-quality.

+Contributors must also adhere to our code of conduct which can be reviewed at `Code of Conduct`_.

 Contributors must fork our repository and make pull requests to it with their changes.
 These pull requests will go through an internal review by